-Rejecting just one of these four corporate tax breaks would save enough revenue to pay for all the Medicaid cuts planned for each state in the union.
+Rejecting just one of these four corporate tax breaks would save enough revenue to pay for all the Medicaid cuts planned for Florida, which receives \$22.6 million from the federal government to support Medicaid and KidCare, the state Medicaid program that is jointly funded by the state and the federal government.

-"The choice couldn't be plainer: give large profitable corporations four costly tax breaks or ensure families can afford healthcare coverage and groceries.
+"The choice couldn't be plainer: give large profitable corporations four costly tax breaks or ensure over 4 million Florida residents can afford healthcare coverage and groceries.
 It shouldn't be a close call," said David Kass, ATF's executive director.
 "If Republicans really care about working Americans as they claim, they should do the right thing and save healthcare and food assistance for families by demanding huge corporations pay their fair share of taxes instead of giving them more special breaks."

-Corporate Tax Loopholes Paid For By Cuts to Medicaid and Medicare
+Corporate Tax Loopholes Paid For By Future Cuts to Medicaid and Medicare